 Your employer is most likely legally required to grant you an adequate amount of time off for recovery after major surgery, even if it’s elective.
 Dr. Mosser can provide you with letter detailing your physical restrictions following surgery, and your employer will need to abide by those guidelines.
 The letter will not contain information regarding the nature of your procedure.
 That information will be kept confidential.

-MTF breast augmentation is typically completed in less than two hours, you should be able to return home the same day as surgery.
+MTF and MTN breast augmentation is typically completed in less than two hours, you should be able to return home the same day as surgery.
 Remember that you will need assistance from a friend or relative to drive you home and care for you during the first few days.

 After surgery, your breasts may appear discolored and will feel very swollen.
 These are normal side effects of surgery that will gradually subside over the course of several weeks.
 General discomfort and tenderness are also normal.
 Though recovery is tolerated well by most patients, Dr. Mosser will provide you with prescription pain medication to help alleviate significant pain.